 Adolescent Partial Hospitalization Program (PHP)

-Esperanza’s Partial Hospitalization Program for Adolescents (PHP) is in network with Aetna, Blue Cross/Blue Shield of TX, Cigna, ComPsych, Humana Behavioral Health and Magellan Health.
+Esperanza’s Adolescent PHP is in-network with Aetna, Blue Cross Blue Shield of Texas, Cigna, Community First Commercial, ComPsych, Humana, Magellan Health, TRICARE and United Behavioral Health.
 Our expert screening staff can quickly assess whether the Adolescent PHP is the best treatment option for patients ages 13-17.

 Adolescent Program Population Served